lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

 - Cross the three types of GPR for `grs1` with `grd_inc` Tracked in `enc_bnxid_cg` as `grs1_inc1_cross`.

+It is possible for BN.LID to trigger multiple errors in a single cycle.
+The possible errors are: underflow call stack (for `grs1`), underflow call stack (for `grd`), both increments set, invalid WDR index and bad data address.
+If we underflow the call stack for `grs1`, there's no architectural address, so that can't happen at the same time as a bad data address.
+Similarly, if we underflow the call stack for `grd`, there's no WDR index, so that can't cause an invalid WDR index.
+However, every other combination is possible.
+Binning together the two underflows unless it makes a difference to the possible behaviour gives the following list:

+- Underflow call stack and set both increments.
+- Underflow call stack for `grs1` and have a bad WDR index in `*grd`.
+- Underflow call stack for `grd` and compute a bad address from `*grs1`.
+- Set both increments and have a bad WDR index.
+- Set both increments and load from a bad address.
+- Have a bad WDR index when loading from a bad address.
+- Underflow call stack for `grs1`, setting both increments and have a bad WDR index in `*grd`.
+- Underflow call stack for `grd`, setting both increments and compute a bad address from `*grs1`.
+- Set both increments and have both a bad WDR index and a bad address.

 #### BN.SID

 This instruction uses the `bnxid` encoding schema, with covergroup `enc_bnxid_cg`.